-Murray is a medium-sized city located in the state of Utah.
-With a population of 49,250 people and ten constituent neighborhoods, Murray is the 14th largest community in Utah.
+Murray is a larger medium-sized city located in the state of Utah.
+With a population of 49,729 people and 12 constituent neighborhoods, Murray is the 17th largest community in Utah.

 Also of interest is that Murray has more people living here who work in computers and math than 95% of the places in the US.

+Murray is a very ethnically-diverse city.
 The people who call Murray home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Murray residents report their race to be White, followed by Black or African-American.
+The greatest number of Murray residents report their race to be White, followed by Asian.
 Murray also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.82% of the city’s residents.
-Important ancestries of people in Murray include German, European, Irish, and Danish.
+People of Hispanic or Latino origin account for 12.52% of the city’s residents.
+Important ancestries of people in Murray include English, German, Irish, European, and Danish.

 The most common language spoken in Murray is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Arabic.